Size9 inches (23 cm)

 - Adults frequently form large feeding aggregates of several hundred individuals.

-- Juveniles may form feeding stations for green turtles, picking off algae, molting skin and parasites.
+- Juveniles may form cleaning stations for green turtles, picking off algae, molting skin and parasites.

-- Sergeant major is a marine fish that occurs on both sides of the Atlantic.
+- Occurs on both sides of the Atlantic.
 In the Western Atlantic from Rhode Island to Uruguay, including the Gulf of Mexico, it is abundant on Caribbean reefs.
-To the east, it has been reported from the mid-Atlantic islands and the tropical coast of West Africa.
+It has also been reported from the mid-Atlantic islands and the tropical coast of West Africa.

-- Adults are found over shallow coral and rocky reefs and sea grass beds at depths to about 50 feet (15 m).
+- Adults are found over shallow coral and rocky reefs and sea grass beds at depths of about 50 feet (15 m).
 They usually form loose aggregations.

 - Juveniles are common in tide pools and in floating sargassum.

-- Sergeant major is a nest-building species: adult males clear a space on a hard surface such as on rocks, shipwrecks, pilings or outcroppings.
+- Sergeant majors are a nest-building species: adult males clear a space on a hard surface such as on rocks, shipwrecks, pilings or outcroppings.
 The males guard the eggs after spawning and may adopt a bluish ground color during this period.

 - The species is reported to spawn year-round in warmer locations.